 All we know can be found by research and testing but nobody will explain how it really works.
-I would also like to mention that this article is not only based on my own 20 year IT experience in Chinese Mainland but also on a Research, presented at the annual Conference of the CCC –Chaos Computer Club Hamburg.
+I would also like to mention that this article is not only based on our accumulated years IT experience in Chinese Mainland but also on a Research, presented at the annual Conference of the CCC –Chaos Computer Club Hamburg.

 The GFW is well prepared and will always be as far as the Chinese government is concerned.
 Also, do not forget that Chinese Mainland also has placed legal notices to fight this battle offline.